SIGN IN / UP

 mariadb: the name of your container;

-restart:always - indicates that the container will be restarted when the server crashes or restarts
+restart:always - indicates that the container will be restarted in case of failure or server reboot;

-MARIADB_USER: creating a new user in this case is admin;
+MARIADB_USER: creating a new user, in this case, it is admin;

-MARIADB_ROOT_PASSWORD: This password will be set for the root account of the MariaDB superuser.
+MARIADB_ROOT_PASSWORD: this password will be set for the root superuser account of MariaDB.

 We run our script (for this you need to be in the directory where our file was created.
 In this case, it is /home/mariadb):